henry4k/konstrukt/documentation/Packages.md

 3. `/usr/share/apoapsis/packages/example`
 4. `/usr/share/apoapsis/packages/example.zip`

-The first path that exists, is then mounted.
+The first path that exists is mounted.

 Meta data
 ---------

 A package must contain a meta data file called `meta.json` located in the packages root directory.
-It describes the package, e.g. which dependencies it has:
+It describes the package:

 - `type`:
 At the moment there are only `regular` and `scenario` packages.